 Mitigation Measures

-To prevent the take of northern long-eared, tricolored, and Indiana bats, tree clearing will take place during late fall (after November 16) or winter, when bats are expected to occupy hibernacula rather than tree roosts within the project area.
-Additional mitigation measures identified by the USFWS may be required to avoid deleterious effects to listed species.
+To minimize potential impacts to tricolored and Indiana bats, tree clearing will take place after August 1, when pups are able to feed and forage on their own.
+Additional mitigation measures identified by the USFWS may be required to avoid deleterious effects to listed bat species.

 A survey for eagle nests should be conducted no more than one week prior to tree removal to avoid disruptions to nesting eagles should they be present.